-- (3) Users no longer need to specify the unit cell or atomic volumes in the keyblock Latticevalues a special algorithm has been implemented that accurately estimates it at the pressure of interest, without the need for the user to specify it.
-This option works well and is available for any calculationType where input volumes are required: 3\\, 2D-crystals, 110, 000.
-You can also use online program http://uspex-team.org/online\utilities/volume\estimation.
-The users can also input the volumes manually. - (4) If you study molecular crystals under pressure, you might sometimes need to increase the initial volumes somewhat, in order to be able to generate structures by the random symmetric algorithm.
+(3) Users no longer need to specify the unit cell or atomic volumes in the keyblock Latticevalues - a special algorithm has been implemented that accurately estimates it at the pressure of interest, without the need for the user to specify it.
+This option works well and is available for any calculationType where input volumes are required: 3, 2D-crystals, 110, 000.
+You can also use online program http://uspex-team.org/online_utilities/volume_estimation.
+The users can also input the volumes manually.

+(4) If you study molecular crystals under pressure, you might sometimes need to increase the initial volumes somewhat, in order to be able to generate initial random structures.